Combined Cadet Force: Cadet training

 Each of the CCF sections have different syllabi with a degree of overlap.
 All the sections learn drill and all cadets are trained to fire the L98A2 5.56 mm Cadet General Purpose rifle, a semi-automatic only version of the L85A2 used by the UK armed forces.
 There are also opportunities to fire the L144 A1 Cadet Small Bore Target Rifle (CSBTR) and the L81 Cadet Target Rifle.

+The MoD allocates over five and half million rounds of 5.56mm ammunition to Cadet Training each year.

 Royal Navy section

 Cadets in the Royal Navy section receive instruction in boat-work and other naval subjects (including flying with the Fleet Air Arm).
 The Royal Navy also offers many CCF courses during the school holidays which are open to any members of any CCF.

 Royal Marine Section

 The Royal Marines section, although a part of the Navy, tend to train independently, covering battle drills, weapons handling and marksmanship, fieldcraft, camouflage and concealment and the history of the Royal Marines.